Towards Fair RAG: On the Impact of Fair Ranking in Retrieval-Augmented Generation: Experiments

-We choose the LaMP benchmark \cite{salemi:lamp} for our dataset.
+We choose the LaMP benchmark \citep{salemi:lamp} for our dataset.
 It assesses the personalization capability of language models through retrieval-augmentation of users' interaction history in a platform.
 LaMP includes various prediction tasks, such as classification, regression, and generation, and is well-suited for tasks where multiple items can be relevant/useful, unlike QA tasks with typically one or two provenance items.
 The retrieval items in LaMP have clear providers and consumers, aligning with our goal to ensure fairness for individual item providers.
 For example, in LaMP-1, retrieval items are academic papers, where exposure can increase citation counts for authors.
-In LaMP-4, retrieval items are news articles, where exposure can lead to monetary compensation for journalists.
-Due to the absence of a test set, we constructed a test collection as described in \S\ref{subsec:test-collection}, using the first thousand entries of a user-based development set.
+In LaMP-4, retrieval items are news articles, where exposure can lead to monetary compensation for journalists.\footnote{Throughout this paper, we use LaMP-1 to represent classification and LaMP-4 to represent text generation in visualizations.
+All LaMP tasks were used in our experiments, and similar trends were observed.} Due to the absence of a test set, we constructed a test collection as described in \S\ref{subsec:test-collection}, using the first thousand entries of a user-based development set.
 Then, we discarded entries that have only one useful item in the corpus, as it is unnecessary to concern item-fairness in that case.
-We release the test collection, and the dataset statistics can be found in the Appendix \ref{app:data-stat}.
+We release the test collection along with dataset statistics.

-We used BM25 (lexical retriever) \cite{Robertson1995OkapiBM25}, SPLADE (learned sparse retriever), and Contriever (bi-encoder dense retriever) \cite{izacard2022contriever} as deterministic retrievers providing retrieval scores to base the sampling on.
-These models represent commonly used retrievers in the RAG literature \cite{kim2024reml}.
-Sampling size was set to $N = 100$, and truncation size was set to $k=5$.
+We use BM25 (lexical retriever) \citep{Robertson1995OkapiBM25}, SPLADE (learned sparse retriever) \citep{splade}, and Contriever (bi-encoder dense retriever) \citep{izacard2022contriever} as deterministic retrievers providing retrieval scores to base the sampling on.
+These models represent commonly used retrievers in the RAG literature \citep{kim2024reml}.
+We use a sampling size of $N = 100$ and a truncation size of $k = 5$.